-The Gateway Resilience Fund: St. Louis is answering the community’s call during the COVID-19 crisis.
-Individual owners and entities are coming together to build The Gateway Resilience Fund, an initiative that can offer short-term monetary relief to employees and owners within the service and retail industries.
-Individuals may be granted up to $500.
-For details on eligibility and how to apply, visit stlgives.org/covid19/gateway-resilience-fund.
+The Gateway Resilience Fund: Individual owners and entities are coming together to build The Gateway Resilience Fund, an initiative that can offer short-term monetary relief to employees and owners within the service and retail industries.
+Currently, no new applications are being accepted.
+To donate, visit stlgives.org/covid19/gateway-resilience-fund.

-Good for the Grove: St. Louis’ Takashima Records and Stag Beer, with support from the merchant group of that municipality’s Grove business district and Park Central Development, have created an ongoing fundraiser to support service industry workers affected by the public health crisis.
-Service workers of The Grove Community Improvement District Service workers are eligible but must show qualification through their employer.
-Business owners in The Grove can acquire free PPE (personal protective equipment) for their employees by contacting Matt Leach at email@example.com.
-Visit the Good for The Grove GoFundMe page to learn more.
+Good for the Grove: Takashima Records and Stag Beer, with support from The Grove’s merchant group and Park Central Development, have created an ongoing fundraiser to support service industry workers affected by the public health crisis.
+Service workers of The Grove Community Improvement District are eligible and must show qualification through their employer.
+Business owners in The Grove can acquire free PPE (personal protective equipment) for their employees by contacting Matt Leach at firstname.lastname@example.org.
+Visit the initiative's GoFundMe page to learn more.

 The Regional Arts Commission of St. Louis: Partnering with the St. Louis Community Foundation, the RAC’s $100,000 Artist Relief Fund aids artists and creatives whose incomes have been directly impacted by the current crisis.
 Awards will be funded through the current grant cycle (as of July 2020).
 Learn more at racstl.org/covid19.

 FOOD & GROCERY SERVICES:

-Gooseberries: This South City eatery is giving away grocery staples each Saturday and Sunday starting at 11 a.m. until supplies run out.
-Owners Kim Bond and Ross Lessor are currently crafting a menu for weekly porch deliveries, which will begin at the end of April.
+Gooseberries: The South City eatery is giving away grocery staples each Saturday from 1 to 3 p.m. until supplies run out.
 Visit facebook.com/gooseberrieseatsandtreats for updates.

 Operation Food Search: OFS has begun a four-pronged effort to support children and families through food services.
 First, it’s launching the Summer Food Service Program immediately, which offers free grab-and-go nutritious meals for children who are “out” of school.
-Second, OFS supports Saint Louis Public Schools with emergency food packs for its families (with locations listed at slps.org/meals).
+Second, OFS supports St. Louis Public Schools with emergency food packs for its families.
+(Locations are listed at slps.org/meals.)
 Third, OFS guides school district superintendents on food policy as part of their response plans while providing emergency food packs to numerous districts and independent schools.
-Fourth, OFS constantly updates an online map of locations where children and their families can access free meals at operationfoodsearch.org/covid-19-meal-map.
+Fourth, OFS continually updates a map where children and their families are able to access free meals at operationfoodsearch.org/covid-19-meal-map.
 OFS serves 200,000 people a month through partner agencies, and works with restaurants and farmers to rescue food that would otherwise be wasted.

-COVID-19 Regional Response Fund: This initiative benefits nonprofits that aid the elderly, those in isolation or quarantine, and children who no longer receive free or reduced-cost lunches.
-The fund is made possible by a coalition of more than 25 area benefactors, which is currently evaluating area organizations that can bring the most good.
-To date, 16 nonprofits have been awarded a total of $370,000.
-Visit stlgives.org/covid19/regional-response-fund for updates on when the initiative will open for application.
+COVID-19 Regional Response Fund: This initiative benefits nonprofits that aid the elderly, those in isolation or quarantine, and children who are no longer receiving free and reduced lunches.
+The fund is made possible by a coalition of more than 25 St. Louis area benefactors, which is currently evaluating area organizations that can impact the most good.
+To date, 15 nonprofits have been rewarded $370,000.
+Visit stlgives.org/covid19/regional-response-fund to donate or apply for aid.

 The Gateway Resilience Fund: Businesses in the service and retail industries, including independent bars, restaurants and shops, that have been affected by area closures and other circumstances related to the pandemic are welcome to apply.
 To date (and in under two weeks), the fund has delivered almost $440,000 in financial relief to 525 individuals and 16 downtown businesses.
 Businesses may be granted up to $5,000.
 For details on eligibility and how to apply, visit stlgives.org/covid19/gateway-resilience-fund.